Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

 In my search, I came across this offering from Aatos.
 She would like this timepiece, wouldn’t she?
 After all, it’s gold-plated.
 Every woman loves gold.
 I took a deep breath and clicked the order button.

-The Aatos G-AdelaLGG is available at Ebay and Amazon.
-It can be purchased new for thirty dollars and lightly used units are available on Ebay at half that price.
-Those unlucky enough to live outside of Europe are subject to a shipping fee of nineteen dollars.
+The Aatos G-AdelaLGG is available on eBay and Amazon.
+It can be purchased new for $30, and lightly used units are available on eBay at half that price.
+Those unlucky enough to live outside of Europe are subject to a shipping fee of $19.

-This timepiece weights in at 58 grams (2.04 ounces) and, including crown, measures 40.9 cm across.
+This timepiece weighs in at 58 grams (2.04 ounces), and including the crown, measures 40.9 cm across.
 It is 13 cm thick.
 The leather band is quite thick and measures 20 cm across.

 Crammed between the whirling balance wheel and the post where the main hands are attached, a tiny subdial houses the second hand.
 All hands and pointers are colored gold.

 The back case features a large window, through which the operation of the movement can be viewed.
 AATOS is engraved onto the surface of the rotor.